rylanharper/nitrogen-docs/guide/shopify-setup.md

 ## Creating Products

 There are many ways to organize products in Shopify.
-For this specific project, I chose to have each product exist as a single SKU.
-This means that if a product has multiple variations (such as different colors), each variation will exist as its own separate product.
+For this specific project, I chose to have each product exist as a single SKU based on its color.
+This means that if a product has multiple color variations, each variation will exist as its own separate product.
 This approach allows each variation to display individually in collection grids and helps prevent variant bloat.

 Generally, each product is recommended to have one `Color` variant option and a `Size` variant option with multiple values.
 However, it is perfectly fine for a product to have one or even zero variant options to work properly with this template.